M. J. Sherman

-Mekhail Jacaques Sherman (born February 26, 2002) is an American professional football defensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).
+Mekhail Jacaques Sherman (born February 26, 2002) is an American professional football defensive lineman.
+He previously played for the Montreal Alouettes of the Canadian Football League (CFL).
 He played college football at Georgia and Nebraska as a linebacker.

 Early life

 Mekhail Jacaques Sherman was born on February 26, 2002, in Baltimore, Maryland.
 He grew up in a single-parent home in Baltimore with his mother and three siblings.
 His father Varney Sherman is a politician in Liberia.
 Mekhail is named after Mikhail Gorbachev.

 Sherman played high school football at St. John's College High School in Washington, D.C.
 As a senior in 2019, he was one of five finalists for the high school Butkus Award, given to the best linebacker in the country.
 Sherman was selected to play in the 2020 Under Armour All-America Game.

 College career

 Sherman first played college football for the Georgia Bulldogs of the University of Georgia.
 He played in nine of ten games during the COVID-19 shortened 2020 season and posted two solo tackles.
 He played in all 15 games as a backup linebacker and special teams player in 2021, recording one solo tackle, and six assisted tackles, as Georgia won the national championship.
 Sherman appeared in all 15 games for the second straight year in 2022, totaling four solo tackles, one assisted tackle, and 0.5 sacks, as Georgia won the national championship for the second consecutive season.
 Sherman majored in exercise and sport science at Georgia.

 In January 2023, Sherman transferred to play for the Nebraska Cornhuskers of the University of Nebraska–Lincoln.
 He played in 12 games, starting five, during the 2023 season, recording seven solo tackles, nine assisted tackles, and 1.5 sacks.
 He appeared in all 13 games, starting 12, as a senior in 2024, posting 15 solo tackles, 14 assisted tackles, and 3.5 sacks.
 Sherman majored in child, youth and family studies at Nebraska.